joejcollins/joejcollins.github.io/_posts/2018-06-21-vscode-and-texlive-on-lubuntu.md

 So if you need a package,
 search for it in the package manager (Synaptic) and install the Ubuntu package that it is contained in.
-Don't mess about with the TeXLive manager (tlmgr)
+Don't mess about with the TeXLive manager (tlmgr), it didn't work out of the box for me on Ubuntu 18.04 LTS (Bionic Beaver).

 ### Install VSCode